-Overarching principle – There is a culture that promotes innovative and creative ways of incorporating dignity and respect into all aspects of people’s lives.
+A culture that promotes innovative and creative ways of incorporating dignity and respect into all aspects of people’s lives.

-Overarching principle - Training offered is underpinned by a good understanding and implementation of individual learning styles and varying outcomes.
+The training offered is underpinned by a good understanding and implementation of individual learning styles and varying outcomes.
 There is also evidence of good use of current practice and thinking.

 The placement is one which provides real opportunities for the development of students and the outcomes of the service, as well as the individual.